 Parks and Menstruation: Sexism, Bears, and the National Park Service

+As the drought-filled days of summer drag on, many Americans will make one last effort to visit our nation’s national parks.
+But a report published earlier this year by a researcher at Yellowstone National Park may lead some of us to think twice before packing up for a backcountry trip.
+As the drought-filled days of summer drag on, many Americans will make one last effort to visit our nation's national parks.
+But a report published earlier this year by a researcher at Yellowstone National Park may lead some of us to think twice before packing up for a backcountry trip.
 Kerry A. Gunther*, bear management biologist at Yellowstone National Park explains in his information paper "Bears and Menstruating Women," "The objective of this paper is to present the data available on this subject so that [campers] can make an informed choice when deciding whether or not to hike and/or camp in bear country during their menstrual period."
 In the end, the author concludes that, "There is no evidence that grizzly and black bears are overly attracted to menstrual odors more than any other odor."
 However, those of us who menstruate should take the recommended precautions that include using tampons instead of pads, and packing out used tampons and pads out in a double baggie.
 I can see the headline now in a million women's magazines: "Could Your Tampons Get You Mauled to Death!?"

 *Correction: This post originally identified Kerry Gunther as a woman.

-Comments17 comments have been made.
+Comments19 comments have been made.
 Post a comment.

 Have an idea for the blog?
 Click here to contact us!

 Anonymous1 (not verified)

 Some2 (not verified)

 wallens (not verified)

 Socchan (not verified)

 Phanie (not verified)